felipeduartea/felipeduartea/README.md

 </br>

-- 🔧 I’m currently a member of Tril Lab.
+- 🔧 I’m currently a member of Tril Lab & TAIL.

-- 💡 I’m very curious about ...Machine Learning, Natural Language Processing and Data.
+- 💡 I’m very curious about ...Machine Learning.
-- 📖 I’m currently learning NextJs & NLP.
 - 📫 How to reach me ...felipeduartea04@gmail.com.

 <hr>